The Terragrunt configuration file uses the same HCL syntax as Terraform itself in terragrunt.hcl

 : The GCP location where the bucket will be created.gcs_bucket_labels

-: A map of key value pairs to associate as labels on the created GCS bucket.Example with S3:
+: A map of key value pairs to associate as labels on the created GCS bucket.credentials

 # relative to included terragrunt config.
 For example, if you had the following folder structure: